 Possibility and choice don’t have to be contradictory ideas if possibility was abstract information, which is completed by adding contingent information.
 The material world can exist as incomplete information, which means that something must be added to this world to complete its state.
 Unless this information is added, the extent of incompleteness represents the uncertainty in its state—which we call possibility.

 Given any uncertain state, we can add to it many kinds of information, thereby compensating for its incompleteness.
 This is precisely what we do while performing a measurement.
 It is also what we do while observing the world through the senses and mind, when we supply an interpretation of the world.
 The world presents to us sensations gathered by the body, and these are then given an interpretation by the mind, thus creating a perception.
 The interpretations are judged to be true or false based on some beliefs or axioms about the world.
 These beliefs are owned by the observer as their intentions.
-And this intent rests upon a moral view of good and bad.
+And this intent rests upon a moral view of right and wrong.

 Observation vs. Measurement